XamarinExpertDay/XamExpertDay2020/README.md

 # Xamarin Expert Day 2020 (@XamExpertDay)

 All slides and relevant things from the XamExpertDay2020.
-The event will be held virtually on October 2nd  2020.
+The event was held virtually on October 2nd  2020.

 https://expertday.forxamarin.com/